drsubs/PID/README.md

 # PID
-A simple PID library for use with Arduino or other C++ applications.
+A simple PID library for use with Arduino.
+Download as zip and add the library as zip file in the library manager.
+This library is based on nicholastmosher/PID project.
+I have just modifyed it to fit directly into the arduino envarioment.
+Example files comes soon.

 A PID Controller is a method of system control in which a correctional output is generated to guide the system toward a desired setpoint (aka `target`).